SAP-archive/dbr-tool/USER_GUIDE.md

 #### Configuration file

-The configuration file for backup contains list of tenants to be downloaded.
+The configuration file for backup contains a list of tenants to be downloaded.
 Additionally we can specify which types should be downloaded.
-If types are not provided all types will be included.
+If types are not provided, then all types will be included.

 ```